DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 [//]: # (* *Check your article is written in [plain English]&#40;https://www.plainenglish.co.uk/how-to-write-in-plain-english.html&#41;.
 The [Hemingway Editor]&#40;https://hemingwayapp.com/&#41; and the [ONS’s editing guidance]&#40;https://service-manual.ons.gov.uk/content/writing-for-users/editing-and-proofreading&#41; can be useful for this.*  )
 [//]: # ( [submit your project on the course hub]&#40;https://course.aisafetyfundamentals.com/alignment?tab=project&#41;\! 🎉)

+If you have questions or suggestions about this work, please contact me at [douwmarx@gmail.com] or [open an issue on the project repository](https://github.com/DouwMarx/constitutional_sensitivities_of_preference_models/issues)